Population-scale dietary interests during the COVID-19 pandemic: Discussion

-It is important to keep in mind that these findings are based on aggregate population-level interests, and that specific subpopulations of users might still be susceptible to alcohol misuse.
+It is important to remember that these findings are based on aggregate population-level interests, and that specific subpopulations of users might still be susceptible to alcohol misuse.
 Future work should study search logs and alternative digital traces \cite{aiello2020tesco} of individual users in a longitudinal user-level study to understand what pre-pandemic user characteristics are predictive of behaviors emerging during confinement.

-\xhdr{Limitations} When interpreting our results, several additional considerations should be kept in mind.
+When interpreting our results, several additional considerations should be kept in mind.
 First, searching for a food is not tantamount to consuming the food.
 Users may search but not consume, and vice versa.
 Also, search interest might not be an equally good sensor for real behavior in different countries.

-Note, however, that several factors nonetheless render our findings consequential: \begin{enumerate} \item In other contexts, digital traces of nutritional behavior have been shown to be valid proxies of actual behavior; \eg, calories estimated from social media posts correlate with population-level obesity \cite{abbar2015you}. \item Major shifts in search interest have the potential to impact actual food consumption, even if traces are imperfect proxies.
-In that sense, search interest can lead to consumption. \item Search interest is one of the few global signals that are publicly accessible to researchers and policymakers. \end{enumerate}
+Note, however, that several factors nonetheless render our findings consequential.
+In other contexts, digital traces of nutritional behavior have been shown to be valid proxies of actual behavior \cite{abbar2015you}.
+Additionally, even if traces are imperfect proxies, major shifts in search interest have the potential to impact actual food consumption.
+In that sense, search interest, one of the few global signals that are publicly accessible to researchers and policymakers, can lead to consumption.

 Second, while we make no claims of causal identification based on our statistical analyses, our regression discontinuity-based design alleviates the effect of unobserved covariates by exploiting the sudden shock in mobility and accounting for seasonal variation.
-The observed dose-response relationship supports this, as does the fact that search interest in ways of accessing foods behaves as one would expect if those interests were causally affected by mobility.
+The observed dose-response relationship (Figure \ref{fig:modes_severity}) supports this, as does the fact that search interest in ways of accessing foods behaves as one would expect if those interests were causally affected by mobility.

 Third, the data collection capacities limited the number of studied countries such that interest data could feasibly be collected.
-We believe results from the countries studied here are indicative of shifts in interests in neighboring countries.
-Still, our results are not representative beyond the 12 studied countries.
+Our results may not be representative beyond the 18 countries studied here.
+Still, given the globally shifting interests in ways of accessing food (Figure \ref{fig:maps}), we believe the results from the countries studied here are indicative of shifts in interests in neighboring countries.